hyperion-rt/hyperion/docs/installation/fortran_dependencies.rst

 Automated Installation
 ======================

+.. note:: You only need to follow this section if you do **not** have HDF5 or
+          MPI already installed

 The easiest way to install these dependencies correctly is to use the installation script provided with Hyperion.
 First, make sure you have downloaded the latest tar file from `here <https://github.com/hyperion-rt/hyperion/downloads>`_, then expand it with::